tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-3/README.md

 - Read the code in `src/tcp_echo_client.cc`
 - A new function `check_error()` has been created and `create_socket()` from exercise-2 has been refactored to make use of it
+    - This is a common function and helps in reducing the repititive use of same error checking code.
+It will help in making code easier to understand and debugging if required.
 - What are the benefits of writing code in this way?
+  - Cleaer code and easy to understand
+  - Less code duplication because of `check_error()` function
+  - Easy to debugg as well
 - Are there any costs to writing code like this?
+  - Yes, Writing code like this will it complex in situations where we will have to look for errors in all functions
 - Apply `check_error` to all the code in `src/`

 ## Introduction to Compiler Explorer